wp-plugins/tinymce-advanced/readme.txt

 == Installation ==

+= Manual installation (FTP) =

 1. Download.
 2. Unzip.
-3. Upload to the plugins directory (wp-content/plugins).
+3. Upload to the plugins directory.
 4. Activate the plugin.
 5. Set your preferences at "Settings - TinyMCE Advanced".
 6. Clear your browser cache.

-= Upgrading from TinyMCE Advanced 2.x  =

-1. Deactivate the previous version.
-2. Delete the "tinymce-advanced" folder from the WordPress plugins directory.
-3. Follow the above steps to install the new version.

 == Changelog ==

 = 3.3.9.1 =
-Added several advanced options: stop removing iframes, stop removing HTML 5.0 elements, etc. Moved support for custom editor styles to editor-style.css in the current theme.
-Attention: if you have a customized tadv_styles.css file, please download it, rename it to editor-style.css and upload it to your current theme directory.
+Added advanced options: stop removing iframes, stop removing HTML 5.0 elements, moved support for custom editor styles to editor-style.css in the current theme.
+Attention: if you have a customized tadv-styles.css file, please download it, rename it to editor-style.css and upload it to your current theme directory.
 Alternatively you can add there the editor-style.css from the Twenty Ten theme.

 = 3.3.9 =
 Compatibility with WordPress 3.1 and TinyMCE 3.3.9, improved P and BR tags option.